-Science Learning Cohort (6 Credits) Designed to foster student success in the sciences, this learning cohort provides structured courses and support for students entering with a major in biology or environmental science.
+Science Learning Cohort (5 Credits) Designed to foster student success in the sciences, this learning cohort provides structured courses and support for students entering with a major in biology or environmental science.
 Students will work together on course projects and assignments, while also exploring the possibilities for internships and other experiential learning beyond the classroom.
 Students in this learning community must be majoring in biology or biochemistry and live in Bell Hall.